 “The absolute best part of policing is never knowing what the next five minutes will bring.
 It is a profession of varied experiences and I had the ability and opportunities to help as many people as I could through difficult situations.
 I wasn’t big on arresting people unless I had to – I preferred to use my expertise to resolve conflict situations and move on to the next job.

-Jessica left WA Police in March 1992 after 15 years of service.
+Jessica left the WA Police Force in March 1992 after 15 years of service.
 After working with the Child Support Agency for a number of years, she now manages two holiday rental units in Kalbarri.